zlockewtg/RLinf/docs/source-en/rst_source/start/vla.rst

 **Step 2: Execute the provided launch script:**

-For user convenience, our configuration file is set up to run with a single GPU by default.
+For user convenience, our configuration file is set up to run with at least two GPUs by default.
 However, if you have multiple GPUs and wish to accelerate the quickstart process,
 we highly recommend updating the following configuration option in
 ``./examples/embodiment/config/maniskill_ppo_openvla_quickstart.yaml``:
 ``cluster.component_placement``.

-You can dynamically set it to **1, 2, 4, or 8** depending on your available resources.
+You can set it to **0-3** or  **0-7** to use 4/8 GPUs depending on your available resources.
+Refer to :doc:`../tutorials/user/yaml` for a more detailed explanation of the placement configuration.

 .. code-block:: yaml

    cluster:
      num_nodes: 1
      component_placement:
-        actor,rollout: all
+        actor,rollout: 0-1

 Finally, before running the script, you need to modify the corresponding configuration options in the YAML file according to the download paths of the model and dataset.
 Specifically, update: